bbolli/plagg/README.md

 **`h-adjust`="n"**

-The default value is zero.
+The default value is 2.
 The HTML elements `h1` to `h4` have their heading level adjusted by the indicated amount.
 Useful values are in the range -2..2.

 #### 3.5.8 Setting HTTP request headers `<header>`